Are you selfish in the family? Or trying to preserve your sanity?

 Which I thought was pretty funny.

-Her bosses didn’t use the comment.
+Her editors didn’t use the comment.

-Her husband, Ron Weldon, left her for his astrological therapist who had told him that the couple’s astrological signs were incompatible.
+Her husband, Ron Weldon, left her for his astrological therapist, who had told him that the couple’s astrological signs were incompatible.

 Apparently, they were both a little off the wall.)

 In any case, she is supported in her opinion, by many people.